 If the cache misses, the processor will need to stall the current instruction until the cache can fetch the correct data from a higher level.
-The amount of time lost by the stall is dependent on a number of factors.
-The number of memory accesses in a particular program is denoted as A_m ; some of those accesses will hit the cache, and the rest will miss the cache.
-The rate of misses, equal to the probability that any particular access will miss, is denoted r_m .
-The average amount of time lost for each miss is known as the miss penalty, and is denoted as P_m .
-We can calculate the amount of time wasted because of cache miss stalls as:
+The amount of time lost by the stall is dependant on a number of factors.
+The number of memory accesses in a particular program is denoted as A_m .
+The rate of misses, the probability that any particular access will miss) is denoted r_m .
+The amount of time lost for each miss is known as the miss penalty, and is denoted as P_m .
+We can calculate the amoung of time wasted because of cache miss stalls as:

-stall time = $A_m \times r_m \times P_m$
+stall time = $$A_m \times r_m \times P_m$$